antonic901/xbox-streaming-app/README.md

 # Stream Movies & TV Shows
 ###### Stream Movies & TV Shows on your Original Xbox!

 ###### Hello to all!
 This is a project I have been working on for some time.
 Everything started with my motivation to learn how to make skins for Kodi, and because Kodi originated on Original Xbox (then called XBMC) I came to great idea to make program witch will stream Movies and TV Shows on this dated hardware.
 Motivation also came from desire to show why Xbox was a big deal back in the day and why it is such a great system.
-This console was ahed of it's time!
+This console was ahead of it's time!

 ## Table of Contents
 - [Info](#info)